rochoa85/mPARCE/README.md

 ## mPARCE: Protocol for iterative optimization of modified peptides bound to protein targets

 * From publication: Protocol for iterative optimization of modified peptides bound to protein targets
-* Journal of Chemical Information and Modelling, 2022
+* Journal of Computer-Aided Molecular Design, 2022
 * Authors: Rodrigo Ochoa, Pilar Cossio, Thomas Fox